device42/device42-docs/docs/getstarted/installation/installation-amazon-web-services.md

     ![security group settings for access to Device42 on AWS](/assets/images/security_group_settings_CORRECT-hl.png)

 2. SSH to the public endpoint of your new Device42 main appliance \[MA\] using the public DNS name or the IP address found in the AWS UI, ensuring your SSH client is configured to connect on port 404.
-Use the username: _device42_ and the _SSH keyfile_ you chose in Step 1 above for SSH authentication (instead of a password).If you have trouble connecting, be sure you've [configured your instances security group settings](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/authorizing-access-to-an-instance.html) to allow SSH access from your PC's IP address.
+Use the username: `device42` and the `SSH keyfile` you chose in Step 1 above for SSH authentication (instead of a password).If you have trouble connecting, be sure you've [configured your instances security group settings](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/authorizing-access-to-an-instance.html) to allow SSH access from your PC's IP address.

 ![Instance ID, public ip, DNS address on EC2 dash](/assets/images/EC2_dashboard_Instance_ID-IP-DNS_hl.png)

-3. Navigate to the Device42 login screen by visiting `https://DEVICE42_AWS_ADDRESS` \[where _DEVICE42\_AWS\_ADDRESS_ is the DNS name (preferred) or IP address found on the AWS UI\].
-Login to the Device42 web-UI using the default username _admin_, and provide your _AWS AMI instance ID_ as your temporary PW.It's a good idea to change these credentials to something more secure as soon as you log in!
+3. Navigate to the Device42 login screen by visiting `https://DEVICE42_AWS_ADDRESS` \[where `DEVICE42\_AWS\_ADDRESS` is the DNS name (preferred) or IP address found on the AWS UI\].
+Login to the Device42 web-UI using the default username `admin`, and provide your `AWS instance ID` as your temporary PW.
+It's a good idea to change these credentials to something more secure as soon as you log in!

 ![Device42 Web UI login](/assets/images/Log_in_to_D42_WebUI-hl.png)

 4. Update the appliance license key - the included key is expired.
 Obtain an updated license by sending an email to `sales@device42.com` requesting a trial license for an AWS-Marketplace Device42 install.
-Once you receive the updated keyfile, save it to your local filesystem and install it via main menu, _Tools -> Licensing_, simply browsing to the new key file and then clicking _"Upload & Apply License"_:_While you should receive a your license shortly, we are working to automate this step._
+Once you receive the updated keyfile, save it to your local filesystem and install it via main menu, **Tools -> Licensing**, simply browsing to the new key file and then clicking **"Upload & Apply License"_:_While you should receive a your license shortly, we are working to automate this step.**

 ![update license d42 aws](/assets/images/update_license_AWS_d42.png)

-5. Check to make sure your AMI is running the latest version of Device42 and update if necessary.
-From the web interface of your Device42 appliance, head to the main menu, _TOOLS -> Update_.
+5. Check to make sure your Amazon Machine Image (AMI) is running the latest version of Device42 and update if necessary.
+From the web interface of your Device42 appliance, head to the main menu, **TOOLS -> Update**.
 Make note of the "Current Version" number displayed, then follow the "[Check for latest version](https://www.device42.com/update/)" link or visit [https://www.device42.com/update/](https://www.device42.com/update/) to check for an update.
 Should the update page offer a newer release, enter your work email to download and install it by following the [Device42 Upgrade Steps](https://support.device42.com/hc/en-us/en-us/articles/222221228-Upgrade-Steps-Device42) (since this is a brand new appliance with no data, you may skip the backup noted in step 1 this time only!):

 ![Check for Device42 Update](/assets/images/check_for_update_d42_aws.png)